 Perhaps the most widely accepted addiction model today is the Disease Model, where addiction is defined as a disease involving biological and genetic factors.
-Scientific research now shows evidence of neurobiological processes that occur in the brain of addicts when using mood altering substances.
+Scientific research now shows evidence of neurobiological processes that occur in the brain of addicts when using mood-altering substances.
 Addiction is seen as a chronic brain illness marked by compulsive drug seeking and use despite harmful consequences.

-Use of most addictive substances, including alcohol, heroin/opiates, methamphetamine, marijuana, etc. floods the brain with a neurotransmitter called dopamine.
+The use of most addictive substances, including alcohol, heroin/opiates, methamphetamine, marijuana, etc. floods the brain with a neurotransmitter called dopamine.
 This causes structural changes to the brain, leading to compulsive behavior and progressive loss of control over substance use.
 This process alters the pleasure circuit of the brain, creating an artificially high sense of reward.
 Because of this surge of dopamine, the brain assigns a much greater value to the drug, often seeing it as more essential than food or sex.

 The area of the brain controlling judgment, reason, decision making, memory, and behavioral control becomes compromised.
 Values, morality, and integrity are disregarded.
-In that state, the craving and compulsion for the substance often overrides the pain and memory of past negative consequences or the fear of future consequences; whether loss of family, relationships, jobs, finances, freedom, esteem or health.
+In that state, the craving and compulsion for the substance often override the pain and memory of past negative consequences or the fear of future consequences; whether loss of family, relationships, jobs, finances, freedom, esteem or health.
 This phenomenon of craving helps explain why the addict can act in such seemingly thoughtless, careless, even reckless ways.

-What about choice, responsibility and accountability?
+What about choice, responsibility, and accountability?